ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 ### Ongoing work items (Week3 updated):

-Implement Task Button - This task was almost done, just need integrate with other functions.
+Implement Queue Button - This task was almost done.
 The implementation was straightforward, and it should completed within the estimated time frame.

+Implement Semaphore Button - This task was almost done.
+The implementation was straightforward, and it should completed within the estimated time frame.

-Implement Task CapSense - This task was almost done, just need integrate with other functions.
+Implement Semaphore CapSense - This task was almost done.
 The implementation was relatively simple, and it should completed within the estimated time frame.

-Implement ISR Button - This task was almost done, just need integrate with other functions.
-The implementation was straightforward, and it should completed within the estimated time frame.

-Implement LED Task - This task was almost done, just need integrate with other functions.
-The implementation was straightforward, and it should completed within the estimated time frame.

 Implement LCD Task - This task was just started.
 The implementation would have problem, I should